gabrielmcg/Docker-docs/ops/README.md

 </p>

-<p class="p">This update also includes new versions of Splunk software components - see the section on installing
+<p class="p">See the section for installing Splunk prequisites including how to install
   the <strong class="ph b">Splunk App for Windows Infrastructure</strong> and its dependencies
   <a class="xref" href="#splunk-pre-deploy__splunk-mvi2-versions">here</a>.</p>